SylphxAI/benchmark/EXECUTIVE_SUMMARY.md

 - Only 1.6 point gap (both are excellent)
 - Variance-based weighting prevents outlier manipulation

-### Potential Concerns ⚠️
+### Why Hybrid System Addresses Concerns ✅

-**Reactivity Patterns Weight**: 28.6% → 5.9% (dropped 80%)

-**Question**: Is 5.9% too low for core state management functionality?

-**Analysis**:
-- ✅ These tests have high variance (factor 200-600) → correctly downweighted
-- ⚠️ But they test core functionality → may deserve 12-15% minimum
-- 💡 Consider category-level manual weights in future
+**Original Concern**: Reactivity Patterns weight dropped too low (28.6% → 16% in variance system)

+**Hybrid Solution**:
+- ✅ Reactivity maintained at 15% (appropriate for core functionality)
+- ✅ Read reduced to 35% (still highest, but more balanced)
+- ✅ Real-world scenarios increased to 5% (was 1.9%)
+- ✅ Balances usage frequency AND functional importance

+**Result**:
+- Zen overtakes Solid in hybrid system
+- Both libraries excel (only 0.5 point difference)
+- User can choose ranking system based on their priorities

 ---